A Golden Retriever eating food with probiotics for dogs added

 Probiotics are the good bacteria that keep everything in balance.
 While dogs already have some of the good bacteria in their bodies, giving them extra through supplements or natural sources like yogurt can be really beneficial.

 Your dog's gut is an active place with lots of things happening, but what you can't see are the millions of bacteria, both good and bad.
-Probiotics focus on boosting the good bacteria—the ones that create a happy and healthy gut, aid digestion, fend off the bad bacteria, and give your dog's immune system a boost.
+Probiotics focus on boosting the good bacteria—the ones that create a happy and healthy gut, aid digestion, fend off the bad bacteria, and give your dog's immune system a helping hand.

 Even though dogs make their own good bacteria, sometimes things like antibiotics, a case of diarrhoea, or eating something unusual can throw off the balance.
 That's when giving your dog some extra probiotics, either from natural sources or through special supplements, can help restore the balance and get your dog feeling in tip top condition again.